PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 11:36:47
+Last updated: 2024-04-02 11:38:51
-Random Quote: The key is to keep company only with people who uplift you, whose presence calls forth your best. - Epictetus
+Random Quote: Reality leaves a lot to the imagination. - John Lennon